planetarypy/pvl/docs/parsing.rst

 pvl.load
 --------

-This module parses an isis label from a stream and returns a dictionary containing information from the label.
+This module parses an image label from a stream and returns a dictionary containing information from the label.
 This documentation will explain how to use the module as well as some sample code to use the module efficiently.